 Measuring 43 miles in length, the River Cam is a beautiful paddle on a sunny day.
-Known for its weeping willow scenes, the River Cam is one of Cambridge’s most popular features with tourists and residents alike.
+The River Cam is one of Cambridge’s most popular features with tourists and residents alike.

 On a hot sunny day you will often see swathes of ‘punt’ boats occupying the river.
 As you paddle along you’ll also notice plenty of picnickers enjoying the sunshine on the river banks.